 In contrast to the warm summers, Canada’s long, cold winters create a perfect climate for brewers to offer a diverse range of styles.
 Decadent stouts, crisp lagers, complex sours, and all-season hoppy beers are showcased coast-to-coast.

-The Great White North has produced, and continues to nurture, extremely talented and driven brewers.
+The Great White North has produced and continues to nurture extraordinarily talented and driven brewers.
 Wherever you are in Canada, you’ll find world-class breweries committed to pushing craft beer’s boundaries.

 Here’s our list highlighting ten of the absolute best.

-Dieu du Ciel has always been true to their values, while continuously pushing the limits of craft beer.
-Expressive flavor profiles – inspired by Belgian and British brewing tradition – have always been their target.
+Dieu du Ciel has always been true to its values, while continuously pushing the limits of craft beer.
+Expressive flavor profiles – inspired by Belgian and British brewing traditions – have always been their target.
 Inspired by this tradition, but committed to innovation, they brew some of the most unique beer in the country.
-You’ll find use of exotic fruits, atypical spices, and unorthodox blends of sour, spicy, bitter, or sweet.
+You’ll find the use of exotic fruits, atypical spices, and unorthodox blends of sour, spicy, bitter, or sweet.

 This Quebec brewery has long been at the top of Canada’s beer evolution with absolutely no signs of slowing down.